 Inclusion of light commercial vehicles in the scope of Regulation (EC) No 561/2006

-- The rules now in force also provide that small commercial vehicles whose maximum authorised weight including trailers or semi-trailers exceeds 2.5 tonnes and which are used for international freight or cabotage operations are also included in the scope of Regulation (EC) No 561/2006 on driving times and rest periods from 2026.
+The rules also provide that small commercial vehicles whose maximum authorized weight including trailers or semi-trailers exceeds 2.5 tonnes and which are used for international freight or cabotage operations are also included in the scope of Regulation (EC) No 561/2006 on driving times and rest periods from 2026.

-- New vehicles are to be equipped from late summer 2023;
+- New vehicles are to be equipped with this technology from late summer 2023;

-- Vehicles with analogue or digital tachographs are to be equipped with the second version of the smart tachograph by winter 2024;
+- Vehicles with analogue or digital tachographs are to be equipped with second-generation smart tachographs by winter 2024;

-- Vehicles with a first version of the smart tachograph are to be equipped with the second version by autumn 2025.
+- Vehicles with first-generation smart tachographs are to be equipped with the second generation by autumn 2025.